wtfuii/wtfuii.github.io/_posts/2016-12-22-how-to-check-if-update-tasks-ran-successful.md

 interface expects a `getModelVersion()` method to be implemented, which should return the new datamodel version after the upgrade ran successful.

 But how to find out if the upgrade task actually ran successful?
-If the upgrade task failed for some reason (uncaught exception anone?), the datamodel version will not be incremented and all succeeding upgrade tasks won't run.
+If the upgrade task failed for some reason (uncaught exception anyone?), the datamodel version will not be incremented and all subsequent upgrade tasks won't run.
 An additional issue is that JIRA will try to run the upgrade task on every restart because the new datamodel version was not applied due to the error.
 Depending on the database size and the complexity of the update statements, this could cause a significant increase of JIRAs startup time.